KonsKons26/dna-tools/README.md

 # dna-tools

-A few tools for handling dna sequences
+A few rudimentary tools for handling dna sequences